 Mangroves are arguably the most diverse and important habitats on the planet.
-They are a nursery to most reef fish, creatures, and corals and provide essential support to other near by marine ecosystems.
-They are also one of the best “Carbon Sinks”!
-In essence, mangroves is natures answer to climate change , and contribute towards the global reduction of greenhouse gas emissions.
+They are a nursery ground for most reef fish, creatures, and corals, and provide essential support to other near by marine ecosystems.
+They are also one of the best ‘Carbon Sinks’!
+In essence, mangroves are nature answer to climate change and contribute towards the global reduction of greenhouse gas emissions.

-1/5th of the worlds mangrove population disappearing over the last decade.
-The primary threats to mangrove destruction is coastal development, their use as a rubbish dump, and overexploitation.
+1/5th of the world’s mangrove population disappeared over the last decade.
+The primary threats to mangrove destruction are coastal development, their use as a rubbish dump, and overexploitation.
 Protecting these vital ecosystems has become more important than ever.